Anna-Lena Blomkvist

 Anna-Lena Blomkvist (born 1973) is a Swedish politician.
 She was elected as Member of the Riksdag in September 2022 and represents the constituency of Dalarna County.
 She is affiliated with the Sweden Democrats.

-Blomkvist is also the political secretary and spokeswoman for the Sweden Democrats in Dalarna and is a municipal councilor and group leader on the council for the party in Leksand.
+Blomkvist worked as a nurse and a medical secretary before entering politics.
+She is also the political secretary and spokeswoman for the Sweden Democrats in Dalarna and is a municipal councilor and group leader on the council for the party in Leksand.